rbind/deleeuw/content/publication/evergreen.md

 +++
 abstract = "In 1899 for a single summer there was a roadhouse and amusement park in Piedmont, run by Harry Bush, a doubtful figure from the North End, and Liverpool Liz, a more well-known saloon keeper and madam.
-We review the history of Evergreen Park and the colorful people that were involved." authors = ["Jan de Leeuw"] date = "2018-01-16" publication = "HIS"
+We review the history of Evergreen Park and the colorful people that were involved in its operation and demise." authors = ["Jan de Leeuw"] date = "2018-01-16" publication = "HIS"